MausamGaikwad/React-Color-Picker/README.md

 1. Clone the repository:
 `Copy code
 git clone https://github.com/MausamGaikwad/React-Color-Picker.git`
-Navigate to the project directory:
+2. Navigate to the project directory:

-bash
-Copy code
+`Copy code
-cd color-picker-practice
+cd color-picker-practice`
-Install dependencies:
+3. Install dependencies:

-bash
-Copy code
+`Copy code
-npm install
+npm install`

-Start the development server:
+4. Start the development server:

-bash
-Copy code
+`Copy code
-npm start
+npm start`
 ## Usage
 Once the development server is running, open your web browser and navigate to `http://localhost:3000` to view the application.
 You can then input a color code into the text field provided, and the color display box will update accordingly.